AugurProject/augur-walkthrough/escapeHatch.md

 ### Designated Report

+With a fresh account (with no previous txs) create a market and assign yourself as the designated reporter.
+Move time forward and submit a designated report.
+Keep track of the total (including the market creation bonds you should get back).

+Pull the escape hatch.

+- [ ] [ch10431](https://app.clubhouse.io/augur/story/10431/escape-hatch-modal-does-not-appear) The escape hatch modal should come up, with a message saying you have funds to withdraw.
+- [ ] The withdraw funds button should bring up a Review screen.
+- [ ] The amount of funds available to withdraw should be correct.
+- [ ] The tx(s) to withdraw should succeed.
+- [ ] After you've withdrawn the available funds, you should be shown the "no funds" escape hatch message.
+- [ ] Your total funds should reflect your new, correct balance (minus gas for the withdraw tx).

 ### Initial Report (on market in Open Reporting)

 ### Dispute Bond (filled)

 ### Dispute Bond (partially filled)

+### Finalized market

 ### Trading